 Richard settles onto one of the cast iron chairs and looks toward the patio door.
 Emma begins to sit down across from him, but instead continues across the yard and watches him from a distance, from behind the crape myrtle that has quadrupled in size since Selena’s birth and finally bears pink flowers.
-He looks sad.
+His lips are turned down.
 Maybe Emma should let him go.

 He brightens when the girls come outside, their arms laden with toys: two Barbie dolls, a few pink-maned ponies, assorted Disney characters, a watering can, the missing goggles, and a Frisbee.
 They drop their treasures into the pool and step inside, and for the first time in a month, fill the yard with giggles and gleeful splashing.
 The Barbies and ponies and Disney characters coexist in a joyful world.
 A faint aroma of coconut drifts across the yard to the crape myrtle, and Emma breathes her daughters in.
 She knows she should let her little girls go, but she’s not ready to do that yet.

 Selena is wearing a pink sparkly swimsuit that she picked out herself.
 Maya is wearing a white and silver hand-me-down, scuffed and discolored.
 But she still looks irresistible in it; Emma wants to touch the soft scoop of skin that’s just below her neck, but does not want to disturb her peaceful play.

 In the midst of the squeaks and splashes and giggles, both girls look up and gaze across the yard at the same time.
 Then Selena speaks.